-Safely donate blood and platelets during the coronavirus outbreak
+Safely donate blood and platelets during the coronavirus pandemic

 Our Blood Donor Center needs your help.
 We are asking our community to help us ensure we can continue to meet the transfusion needs of our patients.
 If you're able to donate blood or platelets, please call 720-777-5398 to be screened over the phone and to schedule an appointment.